Deltares/hydromt/docs/guides/advanced_user/architecture.rst

 ModelComponent
 --------------

-A :Class:`Model` can be populated with many different :Class:`ModelComponent`s.
+A :Class:`Model` can be populated with many different :Class:`ModelComponent` s.
 A component can represent any type of data you have on your area of interest.
-This component can have many properties, but always has a py:method:`ModelComponent.read` and py:method:`ModelComponent.write` component to read in and write out data.
+This component can have many properties, but always has a :meth:`ModelComponent.read` and :meth:`ModelComponent.write` component to read in and write out data.
 A :Class:`Model` must have at least one :Class:`ModelComponent`.

 ModelRegion
 -----------

 The :Class:`ModelRegion` defines the area of interest for a certain :Class:`ModelComponent`.
-Users can define a geo-spatial region for one or more :Class:`ModelComponent`s.
+Users can define a geo-spatial region for one or more :Class:`ModelComponent` s.
 The model can also define a generic region by referring to a :Class:`ModelRegion`.

 DataCatalog
 -----------

-:Class:`Model`s need data.
+:Class:`Model` s need data.
 Where the data should be found and how it should be loaded is defined in the :Class:`DataCatalog`.
 Each item in the catalog is a :Class:`DataSource`.
 Users can create their own catalogs, using a `yaml` format, or they can share their :Class:`PredefinedCatalog` using the :ref:`plugins` system.